NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.1 =

+This maintenance update adds a {location} tag for notifications, improves the location argument in the booking form shortcode and fixes a few minor bugs.

 = 1.6 =
 This is a major update that adds support for accepting bookings at multiple locations.
 View the online documentation for further details.